ecmwf/anemoi-graphs/docs/graphs/edges/cutoff.rst

  Cut-off radius
 ################

-The cut-off method is method to establish connections between two sets of nodes.
-Given two set of nodes, (`source`, `target`), the cut-off method connects all source nodes, :math:`V_{source}`, in a neighbourhood of the target nodes, :math:`V_{target}`.
+The cut-off method is a method for establishing connections between two sets of nodes.
+Given two sets of nodes, (`source`, `target`), the cut-off method connects all source nodes, :math:`V_{source}`, in a neighbourhood of the target nodes, :math:`V_{target}`.

 .. image:: ../../_static/cutoff.jpg
    :alt: Cut-off radius image
    :align: center

-The neighbourhood is defined by a `cut-off radius`, computed as,
+The neighbourhood is defined by a `cut-off radius`, which is computed as,

 .. math::

    cutoff\_radius = cuttoff\_factor \times nodes\_reference\_dist

-where :math:`nodes\_reference\_dist` is the maximum distance between a target node and its closest source node.
+where :math:`nodes\_reference\_dist` is the maximum distance between a target node and its nearest source node.

 .. math::